GitJournal/gitjournal.io/content/blog/2020-10-01-Sept-Update.md

 {{< revenue year="2020" month="09" >}}

-As you can see, I've only reached **85%** of the revenue goal.
+As you can see, I've only reached **85%** of the revenue goal (How much % increase).
 This is still a good increase from last month, but I thought I would easily make it.
 I did land up launching on [Hacker News](https://news.ycombinator.com/item?id=24627465) on the 29th of September, however it barely got any traction, which was disappointing.

 {{< revenue year="2020" month="08" >}}